ubirch/ubirch-token-manager/README.md

 #### Post Response

 The data object has three fields, registration, anchoring and verification.
-The registration token has a experiation of 15 mins.
+The registration token has an expiration of 15 mins.
 By registration of the device, the device is assigned to the claimed group.
 Note that in order to anchor the device has to be registered.

 ```json
 {